Nevenall/ghosting-the-edge/03 Gearing Up.md

 If your opponent succeeds with style on a defend action against you, then can choose to trade their normal benefit to make you mark ammo.

 When you run out of ammo you can ditch that weapon or reload.
 Ditching your empty weapon and picking up another doesn't require an action unless there's some circumstance that could oppose you.
-Like you are {{pinned down by fire}}.
+Like you are {pinned down by fire}.
 In which case it will require an O with Shoot.

 Reloading a weapon in a firefight does require an O action with Shoot.
 Free of any extenuating circumstances, reloading is a +0 difficulty.

-Weapons that are {{Hard to Load}} are trickier, their default opposition is to reload is +2.
+Weapons that are {Hard to Load} are trickier, their default opposition is to reload is +2.

 [If you succeed with style on a reloading action, you can trade your boost to do it in 0 time, that is an option, but it does kind of take away from the point of reloading]